benshimonz/V1/README.md

 ## Logical Entities

-A logical entity ...
+A logical entity is a way to define new entity type.
+It is defined as a union of:

+* Concrete (yellow) entities
+* Entity types (blue) with constraints
+* Entities (red) with constraints

+Logical entities can be defined, and then used in queries.

 Here are some definition examples:

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB12.png)

-* _'A Beatle'_ is defined as a bundle of 4 concrete entities
+* _'A Beatle'_ is defined as one of 4 concrete entities
 * _'Old Person'_ is defined as a person born before 1920
 * _'Old male'_ is defined as a male born before 1920
 * _'Red thing'_ is defined as a an entity that has a property 'color' with value 'red'
 * _'Japanese'_ is defined as a a person with Japanese citizenship / a company registered in Japan

-A logical entity  never appear in the query results.
+A logical does not appear in the query results.
+It is resolved to concrete entities.

-Properties: todo

-Using logical entities:
+Logical entities have the following properties:

+* _'et.p'_ - where _et_ is an entity type used in the definition, and _p_ is a name of a property of that entity type

-* Adjacent relationship types should support at least one encapsulated entity type
+In a pattern, adjacent relationship types should support at least one of the entity types used in the definition.
-* Constraints cannot be defined for bundles
-* Bundles can't be counted. (e.g. the entity on the right of an “… n → …“ aggregations (L1C, LRM1, PRM1, LRM2, PRM2, LRMA3, LRM4 and PRM4) can't be a bundle)

 Here are some examples:

-_**Q203:** For each Beatles member E: any phone owned by E since 1/1/2011 or since a later date_
+_**Q203:** Any phone owned by a Beatle since 1/1/2011 or since a later date_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q203.png)

-The query will be executed seperately for each of the bundle's members.

-_**Q204:** Any phone than called at least 3 phones owned by ane of the entities bundled in 'Japanese'_
+_**Q204:** Any phone than called at least 3 phones owned by a 'Japanese' (cumulatively)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q204.png)

-If, for example, some phone called 2 phones owned by McCartney, and 1 phone owned by Star - it **won't** be part of the answer.

-_**Q205:** Any person who has at least 3 'owns' relationships with one of the entities bundled in 'Red Things'_
+_**Q205:** Any person who has at least 3 'owns' relationships with 'Red Things'_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q205.png)

-_**Q206:** Any path with length ≤ 4 between an entity bundled in 'Japanese' and an entity bundled in 'The Beatles'_
+_**Q206:** Any path with length ≤ 4 between a 'Japanese' and a 'Beatle'_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q206.png)

-Assuming 'Japanese' bundles 1000 entities - this query is equivalent to 4000 queries for concrete entity pairs.

-_**Q207:** Are there more than 10 days in which at least 10 ownership relationships started between an entity bundled in 'Old People' and an entity bundled in 'Red Things'?_
+_**Q207:** Are there more than 10 days in which at least 10 ownership relationships started between a certain 'Old Person' and a certain 'Red Thing'?_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q207.png)